 There are a variety of writing styles taught in schools according to locality and personal preference.
 LEM Phonics caters for all Australian state school scripts, with teacher and student books available in six different styles.
-This book gives instruction in LEM Phonics manuscript, which is a traditional style script suitable for most applications where a state-defined script is not necessary or preferred.
-This is the original handwriting that has been taught with LEM Phonics since the 1990s.
+This book gives instruction in Victorian Precursive, which is used for primary instruction in Victoria, Western Australia and the Northern Territory.